ssmattio/MUSA550_FinalProject/_posts/2020-12-21-Cluster_Analysis.md

 Additional expl on plot...

+when mapping these clusters:

 The plot of the first map

+the distrb. of it

 ## Adjusting the number of clusters using the elbow method